dullroar/ten-steps-to-linux-survival/README.md

 That's straightforward enough!
 The `file` command isn't always 100% accurate, but it is pretty good and uses an interesting set of heuristics and a text file "database" of ["magic" number definitions](http://linux.die.net/man/5/magic) to define how it figures out what type of file it is examining.

-**Remember:** File extensions have no real meaning per se in Linux (although some are used, especially for media and document formats), so a file name with no extension like `installrdp` is perfectly valid.
+**Remember:** File extensions have no real meaning per se in Linux (although some are used especially for media and document formats), so a file name with no extension like `installrdp` is perfectly valid.
 Hence the utility of the `file` command.

 Sorting Things Out
 ------------------

-Let's say we have three files, and want to display the contents of one of them with `cat`:
+Let's say we have three files, and want to display the contents of one of them.
+We know we can do that with `cat`:

 ``` bash
 ~ $ cd Invoices/